CV

 Professional Experience

-Assistant Professor in Climatology, Department of Geography and Spatial Sciences, University of Delaware
+Assistant Professor, Department of Geography and Spatial Sciences, University of Delaware

 January 2025-Present